AresMUSH/aresmush/README.md

 Why AresMUSH?
 ===============================
 The premiere MUSH servers in existence, such as PennMUSH and TinyMUX, work really well but have two big barriers to entry:  First, you essentially need to be a programmer to set one up.
-MUSH players come from all walks of life, and often the people who have really great creative ideas for a game are stymied by this.
+MUSH chars come from all walks of life, and often the people who have really great creative ideas for a game are stymied by this.

 Second, the existing MUSH servers are deeply entrenched in their 1980's roots, with interfaces that just don't resonate with modern audiences.
 (For example:  Having the profile command named "+finger" was intuitive when people were used to the Unix finger command.
 Nowadays?
 It just gets puzzled looks.)
 Folks who have been MUSHing for a long time accept the status quo, but these counter-intuitive interfaces prove a barrier to entry.